churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 <blockquote>
 <p>Commencing Monday<br>
 HWMR Title: The Ministry of the Word and God's Dispensing for God's Economy&nbsp;<br>
-Week 1&nbsp;Title: Steadfastly in Prayer and in the Ministry of the Word</p>
+Week 2&nbsp;Title: The Ministry of Reconciliation</p>
 </blockquote>

 <p>3.&nbsp;LOVE FEAST (FOLLOWED BY COORDINATION MEETING)&nbsp;</p>